cognizant-ai-labs/autoinit/README.md

 ## Citation

-If you use AutoInit in your research, please cite it using the following BibTeX entry
+If you use AutoInit in your research, please cite it using the following BibTeX entry, and consider sharing your use case with us by emailing [bingham@cs.utexas.edu](mailto:bingham@cs.utexas.edu).
 ```
 @misc{bingham2021autoinit,
       title={AutoInit: Analytic Signal-Preserving Weight Initialization for Neural Networks},